We are often asked the following questions:

 • The overhead can range from 3% to very high, depending on the specific circumstances.
 See this article for more details.

-Half Duplex:
+Half duplex:

 • Unlike Ethernet, Wi-Fi does not have separate spectrums for download and upload.